YMCA Camp Hi-Rock

 Camp Hi-Rock is a YMCA summer camp for boys and girls in the Berkshires region of western Massachusetts.
 They were founded in 1948 around Plantain Pond on Mt.
 Washington.

 History

 The camp was founded in 1948.

 Structure

 Campers

 The residential campers are divided into six groups or "units" by age and gender.
 They live separately and eat together.
 They participate in daily activities together.
 Units are divided by cabins, each housing on average around ten campers and two or more staff members.
+The names of the units were changed in 2021.